mdxtoc/qtpi/docs/qtpi_description.md

   | *E* `?` `_`
   | *E* `!` *E*

-  * '`?`' is read, as in many implementations of the pi calculus: *E* is a channel; the pattern is bracketed, as is the name in the pi calculus.
+  * '`?`' is receive, as in many implementations of the pi calculus: *E* is a channel; the pattern is bracketed, as is the name in the pi calculus.
 The pattern is restricted as in a `let`  binding -- underscore allowed, no constants except `()`, no lists.
-  * '`!`' is write, as in many implementations of the pi calculus: the first *E* is a channel; the output expression can of course be an unbracketed tuple.
+  * '`!`' is send, as in many implementations of the pi calculus: the first *E* is a channel; the output expression can of course be an unbracketed tuple.
 (Miranda style says tuples must be bracketed: not this one.)
   * Channels each carry either a qbit or a classical value (one not including any qbits).

 * Parameter *par*